Schwartzkers/cvs-scm/README.md

 ![alt text](resources/images/quickDiff.png "CVS Quick diff")

 ![alt text](resources/images/gutterDiff.png "CVS Gutter diff")

-## Pre-requisites
+## Extension Settings

-CVS client software is [installed](https://www.nongnu.org/cvs/).
+![alt text](resources/images/settings.png "CVS Settings")
 ## Supported CVS Version

 The extension was developed using version 1.12.13-MirDebian-28 (client/server) of CVS.
 Older versions may not be compatible with the extension.

-## Extension Settings

-![alt text](resources/images/settings.png "CVS Settings")

 ## Known Issues

 - The extension has been tested with Ubuntu 16.04 & 22.04 LTS.
 Issues encountered with Windows or macOS may not be resolved in a timely fashion.